michaelwfc/csapp/docs/Chapter 6 The Memory Hierarchy.md

 the essence of the memory hierarchy is that the storage device at each level is a cache for the next lower level.

-- How to partition the cache storage into blocks
+- How to `partition` the cache storage into blocks
-- transfer blocks between different levels,
+- `transfer blocks` between different levels,
-- when there are hits and misses how to deal with them.
+- when there are `hits` and `misses` how to deal with them.

 ### 6.3.2 Summary of Memory Hierarchy Concepts

 memory hierarchies based on caching work because slower storage is cheaper than faster storage and because programs tend to exhibit locality:
-- Exploiting temporal locality.
+- Exploiting `temporal locality`.
   Because of temporal locality, the same data objects are likely to be reused multiple times.
   Once a data object has been copied into the cache on the first miss, we can expect a number of subsequent hits on that object.
 Since the cache is faster than the storage at the next lower level, these subsequent hits can be served much faster than the original miss.
-- Exploiting spatial locality.
+- Exploiting `spatial locality`.
   Blocks usually contain multiple data objects.
 Because of spatial locality, we can expect that the cost of copying a block after a miss will be amortized by subsequent references to other objects within that block.

 ![image](../images/Chapter%206%20The%20Memory%20Hierarchy/Figure%206.23%20The%20ubiquity%20of%20caching%20in%20modern%20computer%20systems.png)